 That’s Beethoven’s 5th Symphony as played inside your head by three letters of the alphabet.
 But trust us when we say, the Aurora Orchestra do it much better.

-And one that you’ll be able to hear at Printworks of all places next March, courtesy of the Aurora Orchestra.
+And one that you’ll be able to hear at Printworks of all places this March.
 For Inside Beethoven, the British chamber orchestra will be performing the legendary composer’s masterpiece from memory without any printed sheets (kind of ironic, eh?), which – aside from requiring nerves of steel and being an incredible feat of focus – just makes the whole experience that much more exciting.
 And yes, that does sound practically impossible – but they’ve actually already done it with Beethoven’s Seventh Symphony, playing to a sold-out crowd in 2021.